Modern animation in the United States: Outsourcing animation

 The major reason for the increase in the quantity of American animation was the ability to outsource the actual physical animation work to cheaper animation houses in foreign countries.
 Writing, character design, and storyboarding would be done in American offices.
 Storyboards, model sheets, and color guides would then be mailed overseas.
-This would sometimes cause problems, the final product wouldn't be seen until the completed cels were mailed back to the United States.
+This would sometimes cause problems; the final product wouldn't be seen until the completed cels were mailed back to the United States.

-While budget became much less of an issue, overseas production houses would be chosen on a per-episode, or even per-scene, basis depending on the amount of money that was available at the moment.
+While budget became much less of an issue, overseas production houses would be chosen on a per-episode, or even per-scene, basis, depending on the amount of money available at that particular moment.
 This resulted in obviously different levels of quality from episode to episode.
 This was particularly noticeable in shows like Gargoyles and Batman: The Animated Series, where at times characters would appear wildly off-model, requiring scenes to be redone to the dismay of their directors.

 First-run syndicated animation

 The older Bugs Bunny and Popeye cartoons made way for first-run syndicated cartoons such as He-Man and the Masters of the Universe, Rambo: The Force of Freedom, ThunderCats, Dennis the Menace, My Little Pony, The Transformers, G.I.
 Joe, Voltron, and reruns of Scooby-Doo, Garfield and Friends and The Pink Panther, among many others.

 In 1987, The Walt Disney Company tried its luck at syndication; DuckTales went on the air that September and lasted 100 episodes.
 The success of DuckTales paved the way for a second series two years later, Chip 'n Dale Rescue Rangers.
 The following year, the two shows aired together under the umbrella title The Disney Afternoon.
 In 1991, Disney added another hour; the block aired in syndication until 1999.

 These cartoons initially competed with the nationally broadcast ones.
-In the 1980s, national TV only aired Saturday mornings, not competing with the weekday and Sunday blocks of syndication aired by local independent stations but; however, by the 1990s, Fox and then WB started airing weekday afternoon blocks.
-By the end of the 1990s, both syndicated and national TV ended up losing most of its children's market to the rise of cable TV channels like Nickelodeon, Disney Channel and Cartoon Network which provided appealing children's entertainment throughout the week at nearly all hours.
+In the 1980s, national TV only aired Saturday mornings, not competing with the weekday and Sunday blocks of syndication aired by local independent stations; however, by the 1990s, Fox and then WB started airing weekday afternoon blocks.
+By the end of the 1990s, both syndicated and national TV ended up losing most of their children's market to the rise of cable TV channels like Nickelodeon, Disney Channel and Cartoon Network, which provided appealing children's entertainment throughout the week at nearly all hours.